solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 The round globules did not get further consideration in the account, which certainly does not seem natural, because these globules cannot be considered as consisting of augite.

+Among the chondrites analyzed up till now, it is only that of Tadjera with a similar composition*, though poorer in silicon dioxide and richer in calcium oxide.

 ...